Frequently Asked Questions

 *We have heard that some countries do not always get a signature when they deliver.
 It is your responsibility to know the policies of your country's postal service.
 We're paying for a service with signature, so it's disappointing when this happens.

 For customers in Australia, we can ship to your P.O. box.
 For other countries, please ask.
 Sorry, we don't ship to overseas military boxes.

-*The following information is only for 15-day Grand Sumo Tournaments.
-One-day special events will have different schedules, which we will send you by email.
+The following information is only for 15-day Grand Sumo Tournaments.
+1-day special events will have different schedules, which we will send you by email.

 Yes.
 The official policy is that you can re-enter once.

-You can do whatever you want with your camera, as long as you’re doing it from your seat.
-If you try to get into the aisles or stomp on people to get photos, the ushers will ask you to sit down, or maybe even ask you to leave if you continue to misbehave.
+You can do whatever you want with your camera, if you're doing it from your seat.
+If you are in the aisles or block people's view to get photos, the ushers will ask you to sit down, or maybe even ask you to leave.
 Also, this assumes your camera is a regular consumer camera.
 If you have professional video equipment, such as for making TV programs or documentaries, that could be a problem.

-In Nagoya, after you enter the ticket gate, go to the right-hand side and go straight, there are 3 stores.
-Bring your voucher to かね秀(Kanehide).
-If you can’t figure it out, show your voucher to one of the ushers inside the building and they should be able to take you to the correct place.
+After you enter the ticket gate, go to the right-hand side and go straight, there are 3 stores.
+Bring your voucher to かね秀 (Kanehide).
+If you can't figure it out, show your voucher to one of the ushers inside the building and they should be able to take you to the correct place.
 Please do not ask about food sets at the ticket gate.

-In Fukuoka (Kyushu), the voucher should be exchanged at a stall to the right of the trophy case on the first floor of the venue, just after you enter the building.
-If you can’t figure it out, show your voucher to one of the ushers inside the building and they should be able to take you to the correct place.
+The voucher should be exchanged at a stall to the right of the trophy case on the first floor (ground floor) of the venue, just after you enter the building.
+If you can't figure it out, show your voucher to one of the ushers inside the building and they should be able to take you to the correct place.
 Please do not ask about food sets at the ticket gate.